 Use the Summary Subcontract Report (SSR) to report total subcontracting activity under all of your GSA contracts.
-Submit the report annually for the period October 1-September 30 (the Government fiscal year).
+Submit the report annually for the period October 1-September 30 (the Government fiscalyear).
 The report is due on or before October 30th of each year.
 A new reporting cycle begins October 1st of each year.
-Include the Contracting Officer (CO), Administrative Contracting Officer (ACO), and the Small Business Administration (SBA) Commercial Market Representative (CMR) in the email distribution when submitting the ISR and SSR via eSRS.
+Include the Contracting Officer (CO), Administrative Contracting Officer (ACO), the Small Business Administration (SBA) Commercial Market Representative (CMR), the Small Business Technical Advisor (SBTA), and GSA's Subcontracting Plan Program Manager in the email distribution when submitting the ISR and SSR via eSRS.